 What To Expect

 From its inception, St. Anne’s has focused its Sunday worship services on the Eucharist.
-You are welcomed to attend either of our two Sunday services of Holy Eucharist held at 8:00 a.m. and 11:00 a.m. (unless otherwise noted).
-On Wednesday evenings at 6:00 p.m., you can celebrate a Celtic Eucharist service.
+You are welcomed to attend either of our 10am service on Sundays during our summer schedule (May 26- September 8.
+During the program year (September 15- Pentecost Sunday) we have two Sunday services of Holy Eucharist held at 8:00 a.m. and 11:00 a.m.
+Throughout the whole year we have one service Wednesday evenings at 6:00 p.m.
 Throughout the year special services are created based on the liturgical seasons and other celebrations.
 Regardless of the service, all are welcome at the table to receive communion.

 Holy Communion at 8:00 a.m. on Sunday is a quiet contemplative service allowing you to be in the nearer presence of our God in prayer and to celebrate the Eucharist.